testdrivenio/reactive-django/article.md

 > Unicorn requires that there must be one root element that surrounds the component template.

-Inside the `task.py`, update and add the following code:
+Inside the `task.py`, update it with the following code:

 ```py